practicaldsc/fa24/env-setup.md

 - Jupyter Notebook is a more simplistic-looking interface that shows you just one document at a time, without a file explorer on the side.
 To launch it, use `jupyter notebook`.
 - Jupyter Notebook Classic is the older, more classic Jupyter Notebook interface from before the JupyterLab era.
 To launch it, use `jupyter nbclassic`.

+{: .yellow }
+In some cases, launching a Jupyter notebook from the integrated VSCode Terminal may lead to dependency issues, where `otter`, `numpy`, `pandas`, and other modules may not be able to be imported.
+To fix this, run commands like `jupyter notebook` from the Terminal app, not the VSCode integrated Terminal.

 You can launch the other two interfaces from JupyterLab, by clicking "Open In" in the top right corner of the screen.
 Suraj personally uses Jupyter Notebook Classic out of habit, but you're encouraged to try out all three and decide which one works best for you.

 You can also use [VSCode](https://code.visualstudio.com/) (not the same as Visual Studio) to access your Jupyter Notebooks.
 If you'd like to do this, then you’ll need to make sure to activate your `pds` conda environment within your notebook in VSCode.
 Here’s how to do that.